Introduction

 Hyperparameter Stability Signal

 SVM reached its best CV region around $\gamma=0.001$ and $C=50$, then softened at higher $C$.
-RF response across tested mtry values was flatter.
+The performance surface has a ridge: useful but narrow.
+RF’s response across tested mtry values was flatter; a plateau rather than a ridge.

 PCA Geometry Reading